 This soup recipe emerged from the typical scenario: what did I have in the pantry and fridge to make something with.
 I added flavors until it was bold enough.
 I added “stuff” until it was hearty enough.
 Yes, a bowl of this soup is definitely a meal, no question.
 And it has enough flavor to leave you satisfied.
 This hearty potato and vegetable soup full of winter vegetables is a fantastic plant-based alternative to chicken noodle soup!

-The base flavor is a typical winter style soup, the kind you might be used to if you’re sick and need something that is satisfying but not too bold.
+The base flavor and vegetables found in this one is a typical winter style soup (when these sorts of vegetables are especially in season), the kind you might be used to if you’re sick and need something that is satisfying but not too bold.
 I am adding a couple of optional additions you can drop into the soup bowl if you choose right before serving that I think complement it fabulously as well.
 Particularly if you have some sinuses to clear.

 Ingredients, Alternatives and swaps

 Potatoes: You can use any preferred potato, although new, gold or red potatoes will hold up the best in this soup.

 Broth: If you have a sodium free vegetable broth on hand, I recommend using this in place of the water, or swapping half of the water with your vegetable broth.

 Obviously the noodles for this are flexible.
 I tend to go with udon noodles if I want to make this a meal soup, because they are thick and hearty.
 You can certainly try ramen noodles, which you can often find in both wheat and rice varieties (if you are gluten free).
 This soup would work with standard wheat or chickpea noodles too.
 Whatever type you use, you probably want to cook the noodles on their own and add them to the soup in the final stretch (along with the greens) or you will likely end up with a broth that’s too starchy due to the potatoes and noodles in this recipe.